-Disclaimer: I do not intentionally poke fun of other people’s cultural or religious beliefs.
-I am simply a snake fan, that enjoys educating others about the many truths and myths regarding snakes.
-I apologize in advance, if any portion of the following article is offensive in any way, to your culture or faith.
+Disclaimer: We do not intentionally poke fun of other people’s cultural or religious beliefs.
+We are simply snake fans, and we enjoy educating others about the many truths and myths regarding snakes.
+We apologize in advance, if any portion of the following article is offensive in any way, to your culture or faith.
 That said, please direct your attention to the “snake claims” highlighted in blue throughout the article.
-I will not address these claims directly, but will include content throughout, that will offer insight and logic about the statements.
+We will not address these claims directly, but will include content throughout, that will offer insight and logic about the statements.

-Furthermore, when writing articles about snakes not native to the country I live in, I am often at the mercy of on-line content and photos.
-I have done my best to give credit to those that took the included photographs, but many did not offer any details regarding this credit.
-If I have used one of your photos, please let me know, so that I can either give you credit, or remove your photo, if you prefer.
+Furthermore, when writing articles about snakes not native to the country we live in, we are often at the mercy of online content and photos.
+We have done our best to give credit to those that took the included photographs, but many did not offer any details regarding this credit.
+If we have used one of your photos, please let us know, so we can properly give you credit.
 Thank you!

-Originally called, “Temple of the Azure Clouds“, the structure below, was built in 1850, in honor of Bhudist monk, Chor Soo Kong, who was a renowned healer in his time.
-The temple is said to have been made possible, due to a large donation by a Scottish man, named David Brown.
-Brown was purportedly very thankful to Chor Soo Kong, for healing him of an “incurable” disease.
+Originally called, “Temple of the Azure Clouds“, the structure (above) was built in 1850 in honor of Bhudist monk, Chor Soo Kong, who was a renowned healer in his time.
+The temple is said to have been made possible due to a large donation by a Scottish man named David Brown.
+Brown was purportedly very thankful to Chor Soo Kong for healing him of an “incurable” disease.

-If you are the curious type, and want to make the trip to Penang, Malaysia, to visit this temple, you will find yourself observing religious followers, working monks, and a plethora of free-roaming snakes – most of which, are venomous Wagler’s Vipers.
-That’s right, I said “venomous and unconfined”!
-However, please don’t let me scare you into not making the pilgrimage to this unique sanctuary, as there are obviously very strict, and ample safety measures vigilantly enforced, to protect visitors….
+If you are the curious type and want to make the trip to Penang, Malaysia to visit this temple, you will find yourself observing religious followers, working monks, and a plethora of free-roaming snakes – most of which, are venomous Wagler’s Vipers.
+That’s right, we said “venomous and unconfined”!
+However, please don’t let us scare you into not making the pilgrimage to this unique sanctuary, as there are obviously very strict and ample safety measures, vigilantly enforced to protect visitors….

-Well, perhaps you may not find comfort in the strongly-worded warning above, but I’m sure that the snakes do.
+Well, perhaps you may not find comfort in the strongly-worded warning above, but we’re sure that the snakes do.

-You may ask yourself, “So, how can I be certain, that my family and I will be safe, if we go here?”
+You may ask yourself, “So, how can I be certain that my family and I will be safe if we go here?”
 Well, I’m glad you asked.
-“The sign above, is obviously not the only safety precaution.
-Duh, that would be ludicrous.
+“The sign (above) is obviously not the only safety precaution.
+That would be ludicrous, right?
 What you see pictured below, thank goodness, is the fool-proof, back-up security plan.

-Okay, my bad!
-Perhaps I should not have mislead you into thinking that there was not a granite urn for burning incense at the entryway to the temple.
-To be fair though, if you were observant, you would have noticed this urn, in the first photo. lol I shouldn’t have to remind you, that the smoke from burning incense is the natural equivalent of “slipping a mickey” to a wild animal, right?
-If you don’t believe me, just check out the “high-performance” guard dog on the left side of the photo.
-(Snake Claim #2) Believe it or not, the “incense theory”, truly is said to be the primary safety feature of the temple.
-Snake Temple devotees, claim that the smoke from the burning incense, lulls the venomous Temple Vipers into a semi-comatose, non-bitey state of peaceful harmony with temple visitors and tourists.
+We assume full ownership if we mislead you into thinking that there was not a beautifully carved, granite urn for burning incense at the entryway to the temple.
+To be fair though, if you were observant, you would have noticed this urn in the first photo.
+Haha.
+We shouldn’t have to remind you, that the smoke from burning incense is the natural equivalent of “slipping a mickey” to a wild animal, right?
+If you don’t believe us, just check out the “high-performance” guard dog on the left side of the photo.
+(Snake Claim #2) Believe it or not, the “incense theory” truly is said to be the primary safety feature of the temple.
+Snake Temple devotees claim that the smoke from the burning incense lulls the venomous Temple Vipers into a semi-comatose, non-bitey state of peaceful harmony with temple visitors and tourists.

 The offerings donated by temple patrons might range anywhere from the items pictured above, to milk, wine, fruits, vegetables, grains, spices and breads.

-Wagler’s Pit Vipers have long been one of my favorite venomous species of snake.
-I hope to use this article to share with you, the beauty of these reptiles, and to shed some light on the interesting relationship that has developed between these snakes, and the visitors of Snake Temple.
-We’ll discuss some of the natural characteristics and habits of these interesting reptiles, and share some photos, videos, and accounts from people that have spent time with the Temple Viper.
+Wagler’s Pit Vipers have long been one of our favorite venomous species of snake.
+We hope to use this article to share with you the beauty of these reptiles and to shed some light on the interesting relationship that has developed between these snakes and the visitors of Snake Temple.
+We’ll discuss some of the natural characteristics and habits of these interesting reptiles and share some photos, videos, and accounts from people that have spent time with the Temple Viper.